 Do you get nervous starting a book?
 Does it take you forever to write that book, and because of this, you eventually end up giving it up?
 Learning how to write faster will not only boost your writing productivity, but teach you ways to be a better writer that finishes projects in the process.

-In fact, it’s even possible to learn how to write faster and complete your book in six weeks!
+In fact, it’s even possible to learn how to write faster and complete your book in less time – six weeks, even!

-That’s my goal for my upcoming blog series, to teach you what I’ve learned about writing faster, and not only that, but show you why writer faster will make you a better writer as well.
+That’s my goal for my upcoming blog series, to teach you what I’ve learned about writing faster, and not only that, but show you why improving your writing speed will make you a better writer as well.

 How I Learned to Write Faster First Drafts

-When you sit down in front of that endless blank screen, does it look utterly, incredibly vast, like a white desert waiting to be filled?
+When you sit down in front of that endless blank page and think about your writing project, does it look utterly, incredibly vast, like a white desert waiting to be filled?
 Do you feel yourself wanting to stop before you even start, putting your book off for yet another day, because the idea of putting that many words on paper just feels too daunting?
+Do you find yourself going down that rabbit hole of “I’ll never be able to do this”?

 My first book took me three years, and that’s just the time it took to write one draft.
-Altogether, if you count the time from the inception of the idea, it took at least six.
+Altogether, if you count the time from the inception of the idea and the bits and pieces of poorly conducted planning, it took at least six.

 By the end, I ended up with a 150K word behemoth and was so tired of looking at it that I couldn’t bring myself to write another draft.